kohesive/injekt/README.md

             addSingletonFactory { DontCreateUntilWeNeedYa() }

-            // or lets only have one database connection per thread, basically a singleton per thread addPerThreadFactory { JdbcDatabaseConnection(Injekt.get()) }  // wow, nested injections!!!
+            // or lets only have one database connection per thread, basically a singleton per thread addPerThreadFactory { JdbcDatabaseConnection(Injekt.get()) }  // wow, nested inections!!!

             // or give me a new one each time it is injected addFactory { LazyDazy() }

-            // or be weird and use extension functions on classes that are visible while in this lambda KnownObject().registerAsSingleton()
+            // or use extension functions on classes that are visible while in this lambda KnownObject().registerAsSingleton()
-            KnownObject::class.registerFactory { KnownObject() }

-            // and we also have factories that use a key (or single parameter) to return an instance val pets = listOf(NamedPet("Bongo"), NamedPet("Dancer"), NamedPet("Cheetah")).map { it.name to it}.toMap() addPerKeyFactory { petName: String -> pets.get(petName) }
+            // and we also have factories that use a key (or single parameter) to return an instance val pets = listOf(NamedPet("Bongo"), NamedPet("Dancer"), NamedPet("Cheetah")).map { it.name to it}.toMap() addPerKeyFactory { petName: String -> pets.get(petName)!! }

-            // import prebuilt Injekt modules
+            // use prebuilt injectable packages
             importModule(AmazonS3InjektModule)
         }
     }